W-nn/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

- A script that creates a new local variable,name:BEST and value:School
+A script that creates a new global variable, name:BEST and value:School